jasperwelgemoed/jasperwelgemoed.github.io/_projects/GANComputerVisionProject/index.md

 ## Aim of the project

-For this project me and my teammates aimed to explore whether Generative Adversarial Networks can be used to recreate and manipulate individual handwriting styles.
-We developed methods to condition GANs on one-hot encoded identity and character vectors, and trained StyleGANs to extract and reapply handwriting style features.
-We also created our own dataset of handwritten characters to test personal style replication.
+For this project, my teammates and I aimed to explore implementations of Computer Vision to assist people with any handwriting disabilities/illnesses in expressing themselves through one of the main forms of communication and identity in life: their (lost) handwriting.
+Some of these people have lost the ability to write at a later age.
+Which is why we mainly aimed to be able to train a machine learning network on their old existing handwriting such that they can use our model such that they can continue writing using their old handwriting style.

 ## Method

-Our project explored two approaches to generating personalized handwriting using GANs.
+We used the working-principle of Generative Adversarial Networks to recreate and manipulate individual handwriting styles.
+We developed methods to condition GANs on one-hot encoded identity and character vectors, and trained StyleGANs to extract and reapply handwriting style features.
+We also created our own dataset of handwritten characters to see if we could replicate our own handwriting.

 ### 1. One-Hot Conditioned GAN